 Compassionate Wisdom, Service from the Heart

-The Tarayana Centre for Social Research and Development (TCSRD) is the think tank and research arm of the Tarayana Foundation, focusing on rigorous action-oriented research.
+The Tarayana Centre for Social Research and Development (TCRD) is the think tank and research arm of the Tarayana Foundation, focusing on rigorous action-oriented research.
 Established in 2015, it is evolving into a centre for excellence in action-oriented social research for development.
 The Centre is home to pre-existing and ongoing research that documents social, environmental and cultural change on the ground, especially for grassroots communities and vulnerable women, men and young people.
-TCSRD aims to exemplify development innovation, as one of Bhutan’s first community-oriented, CSO-run social research institute and think tank.
+TCRD aims to exemplify development innovation, as one of Bhutan’s first community-oriented, CSO-run social research institute and think tank.

-TCSRD contributes to realizing Tarayana Foundation’s vision of a happy and prosperous Bhutan through three objectives:
+TCRD contributes to realizing Tarayana Foundation’s vision of a happy and prosperous Bhutan through three objectives:

-2) to enhance development efforts by creating a repository and storehouse of knowledge from original research by the Centre and rural development initiatives of the Tarayana Foundation, and to provide networking opportunities, knowledge-sharing and linkages amongst researchers, scholars, development practitioners and other agencies in Bhutan; and
+- To enhance development efforts by creating a repository and storehouse of knowledge from original research by the Centre and rural development initiatives of the Tarayana Foundation, and to provide networking opportunities, knowledge-sharing and linkages amongst researchers, scholars, development practitioners and other agencies in Bhutan; and

-3) to develop reflexive approaches and social change pathways and theories of change that help to assess the impacts of the Centre’s research and activities on the ground.
+- To develop reflexive approaches and social change pathways and theories of change that help to assess the impacts of the Centre’s research and activities on the ground.